 RISK MANAGEMENT

-The Board of Directors at Incap Corporation is responsible for determining operating principles for internal control, as well as for monitoring the efficiency of instructions and control.
-Internal control at Incap is implemented at different levels of the company by the Board of Directors, the management and Incap’s personnel.
+The Audit Committee is responsible for monitoring the efficiency of internal control, internal audit and risk management, as well as for reviewing the processes regarding risk management, governance and internal control.
+Internal control at Incap is implemented at all levels of the company by the Board of Directors, the management and Incap’s personnel.

 The objective of internal control is to ensure that